socialeonet/TCL-API/README.md

 # Prerequesites

 You have to get access to the "Alertes trafic du réseau des Transports en Commun Lyonnais - v2" on the Lyon's data website: https://data.grandlyon.com/jeux-de-donnees/alertes-trafic-reseau-transports-commun-lyonnais-v2/info<br />
-Please note that the account you will have to register on the website will be use as the API credentials, so don't put anything too personnal in them.
+Please note that the account you will have to register on the website will be use as the API credentials, so don't put anything too personnal in them.<br /><br />
+Axios is required for the module to work.

 # How to use it